Chapter Five

 Mr. Lo was often in the favorable position of being the listing agent, sales agent, broker and purchasing agent.
 Speaking Mandarin, Cantonese and English he often served as translator as well.
 After some conversation with the monks he negotiated a generous rate of $10 per hour.

-We unloaded many beautiful things from the container.
+They unloaded many beautiful things from the container.
 Fine furniture, sculptures, art pieces, fantastic items coated in gold.
 About half the pieces were damaged.
 Some were completely destroyed.
-As we worked our way forward, a large gold Buddha could be seen near the front.
+As they worked their way forward, a large gold Buddha could be seen near the front.

 “Tell me that Buddha isn’t trashed” Paul said.
 As things turned out it wasn’t.
 Everyone was happy that it had arrived intact.
 “Devine intervention”.

-Afterward out front we talked for a minute with Mr. Lo.
+Afterward out front they talked for a minute with Mr. Lo.
 “Wow” said Paul.
 “That container must have been dropped on its end or something”.

 “Terrible tragedy” Mr. Lo replied.